fueler/2d-essentials/README.md

 ```

 ### Health regeneration per second
-By default, the health regeneration is set to be **every second** and need to be activated as we describe in the Setup section above.
+By default, the health regeneration is set to be **every second**.
 When the health component call the function `damage()` the regeneration is enabled until reach the max health where it will be deactivated.

 You can change the amount per second dinamically using the function `enable_health_regen` or set to zero if you want to disable it: